 FAQs

-Anyone!
-I work with clients across the gender spectrum and of all identities, orientations, races, and religions.
-I also welcome those that choose both traditional and non-traditional relationship structures.
+• I work with clients across the gender spectrum of all identities, orientations, races, and religions.
+I welcome those that choose both traditional and non-traditional relationship structures, and couples looking to explore non-monogamy.

-As I am an active participant in the relationship that develops, it’s important to me that I share my energy with people who believe in equity, safety, and care for all marginalized communities.
+As I am an active participant in the relationship that develops with my clients, it’s important to me that I share my energy with people who believe in equity, safety, and care for all communities.

-This is a hands-on practice, but that is not a requirement in order to reap the full rewards of this kind of work.
-You are always allowed to change your mind; if you decide you want to move from hands-off to hands-on coaching or vice versa, I will be there to celebrate your boundaries, whatever they are.
+This is a hands-on practice, but that is not a requirement in order to reap the full rewards of somatic work.
+You can decide to move from hands-off to hands-on coaching or vice versa, at any time.

 • Doomscrolling “influencers” leaves me feeling the need to crash diet/get to the gym but the idea of people seeing my body in spandex is too cringey.
 I feel stuck.